KgMoney38/Astro-Alley-Game-with-AI-Agent-Training-by-Kody-Graham/README.md

 - assets/              # Images, fonts, sounds (if applicable)

-- autopilot_policy.pt  # Saved trained weights (created by training script)
+- autopilot_policy.pt  #Saved trained weights (created by training script)

 # How to Play the Game

-Make sure your dependencies are installed.
+Make sure the dependencies are installed.

-From the project folder, run:
+From the project folder, just run:

 python main.py